7 Samsung Refrigerator Problems & Troubleshooting: How to Fix Them

 When a fridge is working correctly, it should maintain a consistently cool temperature around 40° Fahrenheit (4° Celsius) in the refrigerator compartment and 0° Fahrenheit (-18° Celsius) in the freezer compartment.
 If your Samsung appliance is experiencing difficulties maintaining a cool temperature, several common reasons may be at play:

-3. The evaporator fan motor is defective.
-It means that the cold air will not be circulated into the refrigerator compartment.
+- The evaporator fan motor is defective.
+This means that cold air will not be circulated into the refrigerator compartment.
 If the motor has an unusual noise when the fridge is running, you should replace it with a new one.
 You can also use a multimeter to test the motor for continuity.

-4. The start relay or capacitor is faulty.
-When these components malfunction, the compressor may struggle to cycle correctly or may not function at all.
-To troubleshoot this, you can use a multimeter to test the electrical continuity of the start relay, determining its functionality.
-Additionally, an Ohm meter can assess a capacitor’s ability to release its charge, while a capacitor meter helps define if the component possesses a sufficient capacitance rating to initiate the compressor.
+- The start relay or capacitor is faulty.
+When these components malfunction, the compressor may struggle to cycle correctly or not function.
+To troubleshoot this, you can use a multimeter to test the electrical continuity of the start relay and determine its functionality.
+Additionally, an Ohm meter can assess a capacitor’s ability to release its charge, while a capacitor meter helps define whether the component possesses a sufficient capacitance rating to initiate the compressor.

 Understanding the operational principles of a refrigerator is fundamental before delving into troubleshooting its cooling issues.
 The intricate interplay of components like the compressor, condenser coils, and fan motors is crucial for extracting heat and maintaining optimal temperatures in both the refrigerator and freezer compartments.